azizkayumov/clean-code/functions.md

 }
 ```
 Classes like this are *dependency magnet*, many other classes must import and use them.
 When `Error.java` changes, all those other classes must change and redeployed.
 When you use exceptions rather than error codes, then new exceptions are `derivatives` of the exception class.
 They can be added without forcing them to be changed and redeployed.

+### Don't Repeat Yourself
+Duplication may be the root of of all evil in software.
+Consider how OOP serves to concentrate code into base classes that would otherwise be redundant.
+Aspect Oriented Programming, Component Oriented Programming, are all, in part, strategies for **eliminating duplication**.

+### Structured Programming
+Dijkstra said that every function, and every block within a function, should have one entry and one exit.
+Following these rules means that there should only be one `return` statement in a function, no `break` or `continue` in a loop, and never, ever, any `goto` statements.
+Such rules provide significant benefit in larger functions, if your functions are small, then occasional multiple `return`, `breka` or `continue` statements do no harm and can sometimes even be more expressive than single entry, single exit rule.
+On the contrary, `goto` only makes sense in large functions.